 | Transmission Substation | Transfers electricity across large networks | 132 kV – 765 kV |

-Together, these systems form a critical part of national and regional power infrastructure.
+Together, these substations form a critical part of national and regional power infrastructure.

 Why Substation Equipment Matters in Modern Energy Systems